 American River College places students first in providing an academically rich and inclusive environment.
-We strive to uphold the dipnity and humanity of every student and are committed to equity and social justice.
-As an institution it is our goal that every employee at American River College embody these characteristics.
-Today we are asking for your assistance in helping us understand what characteristics in ARD employees from your teachers to the folks you interact with in departments such as Financial Aid and Business services enhance your experience as a student.
+We sturie to uphold the dipity and humanity of every student and are committed to equity and social justice.
+As an institution it is our goal that every employee a American River College embody these characteristics.
+Today we are asking for your assistance in helping us understand what characteristics in ARC employees from your teachers to the folks you intracer with in departments such as Financial Ald and Buriness services enhance your experience as a student.
 Your feedback is invaluable!
 We believe that the student experience should come first and we appreciate your time and feedback to help us make American River College even better.